Shrek!

-Shrek! is a comedy fantasy picture book published in 1990 by American book writer and cartoonist William Steig, about a repugnant green monster who leaves home to see the world and ends up marrying an ugly princess.
-The book was generally well received upon publication, with critics praising the illustrations, originality, and writing.
+Shrek! is a fantasy comedy picture book published in 1990.
+Written and illustrated by American book writer and cartoonist William Steig, it is about a repugnant monster who leaves home to see the world and ends up marrying an ugly princess.
+The book was generally well-received upon publication, with critics praising the illustrations, originality, and writing.
 Critics have also described Shrek as an antihero and noted the book's themes of satisfaction and self-esteem.
-The book served as the basis for the first Shrek movie (2001) and the popular Shrek film series starring Mike Myers over a decade after its publication.
+The book served as the basis for the film Shrek by DreamWorks Animation which had later become a media franchise.

 Background

 William Steig was a cartoonist at The New Yorker from 1930 to the 1960s.
 He created over 1,600 cartoons and was dubbed "The King of Cartoons".
 However, he intensely disliked creating advertisements, and started writing children's books instead at the age of sixty-one.
-Steig was in his eighties when he wrote the book.
+Steig was in his eighties when he wrote Shrek!.

-His books became known for “graphically repeated themes of stark separation and warm reunion” between parents and their children while maintaining the "wit" that was characteristic of his cartoons.
+His books became known for "graphically repeated themes of stark separation and warm reunion" between parents and their children while maintaining the "wit" that was characteristic of his cartoons.
 The books also commonly included themes such as separation and transformation.
 Steig's artwork in his children's books was noted for "rich" use of colors and were made using watercolor painting and ink.
 They were compared to his cartoons that had been published in The New Yorker.

-The name "Shrek" is the romanization of the Yiddish word שרעק (shrek), or שרעקלעך (shreklekh), related to the German Schreck and meaning "fear" or "fright".
+The name "Shrek" is a romanization of the Yiddish word שרעק (shrek), or שרעקלעך (shreklekh), related to the German Schreck and meaning "fear" or "fright".
 Shrek! was published by Farrar, Straus and Giroux.